zeroluck/docs/sources/admin-guide/openid-connect/index.md

 * _Add Group:_ This feature can be used to affiliate specific groups.
 ![Add Group](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_addgroup.png)

-The existing groups can be listed by hitting the *Search* button keeping the search phrease blank.
+The existing groups can be listed by hitting the *Search* button keeping the search phrase blank.

 * _Add Scopes:_ This option can be used to add the required scopes in the Gluu Server.
 ![Add Scopes](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_addscope.png)